ETomberg391/Ecne-AI-Podcaster/README.md

 *   **Audio Post-Processing:** Configurable gain, padding, and advanced FFmpeg filters (de-essing, noise reduction, compression, normalization) per voice via YAML profiles.
 *   **Video Output:** Assembles audio segments, background/character images, and intro/outro music into a final `.mp4` video file.
 *   **Optional Reporting:** Can generate a written report summarizing the research findings.
-*   **Dockerized Backend:** Simplifies TTS backend setup using Docker Compose and Orpheus-FastAPI.
-GPU acceleration supported via NVIDIA Container Toolkit.
+*   **Dockerized Backend:** Thanks to the Orpheus-FastAPI project, the TTS backend setup is overly simplified using Docker from their repo.

 ---